HEAT PUMP

 10,1kW11,1kW11,6kW

 The coefficients of performance in each case are very close to the value of 3, which is a correct average.
-As a reminder, the value of the coefficient of performance depends on the desired output temperature, so if you have underfloor heating at the output or radiators, it's not the same thing and can vary by 20°C (floor 35°C radiators 55°C).
-Similarly, the COP depends on the outside air temperature, so it will be lower in winter.
-For example, with this Viessmann Vitocal 200A heat pump, your COP will be closer to 2 when it's -7°C and you want a heating water temperature of around 50°C in your emitters.
-For more details, see Viessmann's technical documentation, with precise curves.
+As a reminder, the value of the coefficient of performance depends on the desired output temperature, so if you have an underfloor heating system or radiators, it is not the same thing and it can vary from 20°C (floor 35°C radiators 55°C).
+Also the COP depends on the outside air temperature, so in winter it will be lower.
+For example, with this Viessmann Vitocal 200A heat pump you will have a COP that is closer to a value of 2 when it is -7°C and you want a heating water temperature of about 50°C in your emitters.
+More details can be found in the technical documentation of the manufacturer Viessmann, with precise curves.

 Acoustics